 Thanks in part to the Department's Advanced Placement Incentive Program launched in September 2011 — which

 expanded AP course offerings and AP test preparation and participation in public high schools — our AP test-taking rate and passing rate has increased significantly.
-Two-year trend (2012-14):
+In the last year alone:

 Total Exams Taken